 Telephone number

 School key contact

 name

 School key contact role

 School key contact

 telephone

 School key contact

 email

 ULN Number

 % attendance at time

 of referral

 SEND (None, K, EHCP)

 If the pupil has an EHCP

 attach targets to this

 referral?

 If the pupil has an

 individual learning plan

 or behaviour plan

 attach to this referral.

 If the pupil has a risk

 assessment, attach this

 to the referral.

 If the pupil is in Care,

 an Unaccompanied

 Asylum Seeker, or

 refugee has the Virtual

 School been made

 aware?

 If the pupil has an

 Individual Healthcare

 Plan, is it attached to

 this referral?

 Is the pupil open to

 social care?

 If any other agencies

 are involved, please list

 here

 Day(s) / timings

 required (NO MORE

 THAN 2 FULL DAYS OR

-4 SESSIONS) Preferred attendance F.g. one term
+4 SESSIONS)

-duration E.g., one term
+Preferred attendance E.g., one term

-uulation

-Arrangements to follow
+duration 2.3., 5 5

+23140011

 up non- attendance

 Proposed start date

 Proposed end date

 Does the YP attend any

 other Alternative

 Provision?

 If Yes, please specify

 days and times

 If Yes, which course(s)

 (provide level)

 Is the pupil a Young

 Carer?

 Is the pupil from a

 Gypsy, Roma or

 Traveller community?

 Photo consent Y/N

 Course/provision offer

 Days and times to

 attend (NO MORE

 THAN 4 SESSIONS

 TOTAL/2 FULL DAYS)

 Agreed taster date (if

 applicable)

 Time and method of

-arrival (please state if different on different
+arrival (please state if

+different on different

 days)

 Time and method of

 departure (please state

 if different on different

 days)

 AIMS AND OUTCOMES

+AIIVIS AIVD OOTCOIVIES

 KEY OBJECTIVE 1

 KEY OBJECTIVE 2

 KEY OBJECTIVE 3

-If these objectives are lin nked to PEP targets and/or
+ked to PEP targets and/or

+EHCP outcomes, please lis

+How do the objectives me

+provision of this young pe rson?
+If relevant, please